eaxworthy/Project3/README.txt

 The input file must have the extension '.ss'

 This program will convert the .ss file into a .cpp file and will also privide the equivalent expected output.

+An example of running this program would look like:
+          make
+          ./P3.out test.ss

+          After running that, test.cpp, test.p1, test.p2, test.dgb, and test.lst will be created.
+          When opening the test.cpp,  you will find that it is very similar if not the same as test.ss.